The American Language: Origins and concept

 The book discusses the beginnings of "American" variations from "English", the spread of these variations, American names and slang over the course of its 374 pages.
 According to Mencken, American English was more colourful, vivid, and creative than its British counterpart.

-The book sold exceptionally well by Mencken's standards—1400 copies in the first two months.
+The book sold exceptionally well for a reference book — 1500 books, the entire first printing, in less than 2 years.
 The book was an early title published by Alfred A. Knopf and was revised three times in the author's lifetime.
-Reviews of the book praised it lavishly, with the exception of one by Mencken's old nemeses, Stuart Sherman.
+Reviews of the book praised it lavishly, with the exception of one by Mencken's old nemesis, Stuart Sherman.

 Many of the sources and research material associated with the book are in the Mencken collection at the Enoch Pratt Free Library in Baltimore, Maryland.

 Editions

 The first edition of 1919 was revised in 1921 and 1923; the fourth "corrected, revised, and enlarged" edition was published in 1936.
 Mencken released two full-sized Supplements to the main volume, in 1945 and 1948, based on the boom in linguistics articles.
 An abridged single-volume compilation of the original volume and supplements was edited by Raven I. McDavid Jr. and published in 1963.